 2 hours later, it's almost dry.
 So I painted the tree anyway.
 First coat.
 I will do more with a darker brown when it is dry.

 so is it a spring tree, an autumn tree?
 What else will I do with this?
 Sometimes with pages I will get maybe this far and put it in the journal, to be finished later.
 Not sure about this one yet, I'm not coming up with any further thing.
 I know that everybody's style is different, but mine always seems rough and sloppy.
 Other people do these detailed perfect things.
+Here's Cat Hand's facebook.
+Her stuff is always precise and gorgeous and perfectly outlined.
+From a different perspective, here's Carolyn Dube's website.
+Another person who has inspired me is Traci Bunkers.
+I think what these three have in common is the Just Do It attitude.
+I've always been afraid to just paint or whatever and let whatever comes out be what it is.

 As far as stamping goes, I think who started me on that journey was actually someone not famous for stamping, but for other stuff.
 She sent me cards that were stamped and I wanted to do that.
 I admired her courage, and HER Just Do It attitude.
 Sadly, I remember I borrowed a couple stamps from her that I still have.
 Oh dear.
 Lorna's site (nothing to do with painting, but she does lots of stuff) And another friend, Rosemary Bluhm, who designed stamps and paper for awhile.
 She was brave enough to use a power saw.
 I only did that with my dad standing by, LOL